LPGhatguy/roads/README.md

 ## Bugs found so far
 - Refs don't serialize correctly, which makes `Model.PrimaryPart` not work. ([LPGhatguy/rojo#142](https://github.com/LPGhatguy/rojo/issues/142))
+- Property type inference for `Content` values doesn't happen, and the error messages Rojo outputs when inference fails are bad.

 ## License
 *Road Not Taken* is available under the terms of the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.